What we know about the 30 unindicted co-conspirators in Trump’s Georgia case

 On Oct.
 31, 2020, the individual allegedly discussed with Trump a draft speech that falsely declared victory and claimed voter fraud.

-Prosecutors listed Trump’s post-Election Day speech on Nov.
-4 as the first of 161 alleged actions that contributed to the months-long racketeering effort.
+Prosecutors listed Trump’s Nov.
+4, post-Election Day speech as the first of 161 alleged actions that contributed to the months-long racketeering effort.

 Fitton did not return a request for comment through a spokesperson.